 What is the meaning of apnoea?

-What happens when you have apnea?
+What happens when you have apnoea?

-Obstructive sleep apnea happens when the muscles supporting the soft tissues in the throat, including the tongue and soft palate, temporarily loosen.
+Obstructive sleep apnoea happens when the muscles supporting the soft tissues in the throat, including the tongue and soft palate, temporarily loosen.
 This relaxation causes the airway to become restricted or completely blocked, briefly interrupting breathing.

-What does apnea mean in medical terms?
+What does apnoea mean in medical terms?

-Pertaining to apnea, a condition where an individual, whether a sleeping adult or an infant, experiences an involuntary and temporary pause in breathing.
+Pertaining to apnoea, a condition where an individual, whether a sleeping adult or an infant, experiences an involuntary and temporary pause in breathing.
 In individuals with apneic episodes, the muscles of the tongue or soft palate may become overly relaxed and collapse against the throat, obstructing airflow.

-What is the main cause of apnea?
+What is the main cause of apnoea?

 Conclusion